 Frequently Asked Questions

-The Special Assistant for EEEO and Title IX Coordinator serves all students, staff and faculty at California University of Pennsylvania.
+The Director of Equal Opportunity, Compliance and Title IX Coordination serves all students, staff and faculty at California University of Pennsylvania.

 No. We are available to consult on issues of concern or just to listen.
-If someone does not wish to come into the Human Resources to meet with the Special Assistant for EEEO and Title IX Coordinator, arrangements can be made to meet at another public space on campus.
+If someone does not wish to come into the Human Resources to meet with the Director of Equal Opportunity, Compliance and Title IX Coordination, arrangements can be made to meet at another public space on campus.

 As a large institution with more than 700+ employees and more than 6,800 students, the University does receive reports each year alleging unfair treatment based on race, gender, disability, national origin and other protected class membership.
 An individual alleging illegal discrimination has the responsibility to report the behavior and to provide sufficient evidence of illegal conduct to sustain a complaint of discrimination under either Title VII of the Civil Rights Act of 1964 (employees) or Title IX of the Education Amendments of 1972 (students).
 All complaints are taken seriously, and wewill conduct an independent fact-finding investigation to determine if the complaint has merit.